The role of gut microbiota and vitamin D in the development of atopic dermatitis and food allergies in children

 Affiliations:

-- Centre for Strategic Planning and Management of Biomedical Health Risks
+- Centre for Strategic Planning and Management of Biomedical Health Risks of the Federal Medical and Biological Agency

 - Section: Original Research Articles